krishna050702/GCCP2022/Preparing for Your Associate Cloud Engineer Journey/Quiz.md

 ---
 ---
 ```
-You need to add new groups of employees in Cymbal Superstore’s production environment.
+Q. You need to add new groups of employees in Cymbal Superstore’s production environment.
 You need to consider Google’s recommendation of using least privilege.
 What should you do?
 ```
 ```
 Grant predefined and custom roles that provide necessary permissions and grant basic roles only where needed.